 Compare meats on a cost per serving not total price to determine value.
 A roast of beef is a great economizer and is easy to prepare.
 Leftovers stretch the grocery budget even further when added to stir-frys, pizzas, lunch sandwiches and pasta dishes.
 To help you choose the cut that’s right for you, check out the handy video.

-Try mixing it up and make burgers and meatballs in variety of flavour profiles – try Spicy Saigon burgers or Thai Meatballs.
-Need some inspiration?
-Watch the video to make your own beautiful burgers or marvelous meatballs.
+Try mixing it up and make burgers and meatballs in variety of flavour profiles.

 Using lean grinds, such as lean and extra lean ground beef, round, chuck or sirloin are all healthy choices.

 Buy sale priced steaks and roasts and cut into stewing and stir-fry beef at home, this saves the extra costs at the store.
-It also lets you control portion sizes.
-Whatever isn’t used keep frozen and add to pot pies, casseroles and more.
+It also lets you to manage the amount of beef you prepare.
+Whatever isn’t used, you can store in the freezer and add to pot pies, casseroles and more.